PierreBarrat/TreeKnit.jl/docs/src/overview.md

 !!! info "Tree Labels"
     When computing the MCCs for tree pairs `TreeKnit` uses a tree's `label` as a unique identifier.
 These labels are also written to the output `.json` file.
 When `TreeKnit`is used via the command line the filename and/or folder name is used as a label for the input trees if these are unique, otherwise an error is thrown.
 When using `TreeKnit` from a julia session, trees will be assigned a random unique string as an identifying label.
 One can change this by calling `label!(tree, some_label)`, see the [TreeTools documentation](https://pierrebarrat.github.io/TreeTools.jl/dev/)

-We now proceed in the following steps:
+We run treeknit in the repl using the command: `run_treeknit!` (it takes an optional argument object `OptArgs`, with which we can specify inference parameters) the command does the following:
+1. By default, `TreeKnit` resolves all trees with each other prior to inference unless `--no-pre-resolve` is activated (equivalent to setting `pre_resolve=false` in the `OptArgs`).
-1. Compute the MCCs of the two trees.
-By default, if `TreeKnit` receives two trees as input, these will be resolved with each other prior to inference unless `--no-resolve` is activated.
-See the [options](@ref options) or [MCCs](@ref MCCs) for more details, additionally see [MultiTreeKnit](@ref multitreeknit) to learn how this is handled when more than two trees are given as input.
+2. Compute the MCCs of the two trees, by default MCCs are inferred up to resolution, this can be deactivated with the `--no-resolve` flag.
+See [MCCs](@ref MCCs) for more details.
-2. Resolve the trees using these MCCs.
+3. Resolve the two trees using the inferred MCCs.
+This can be deactivated with the `--no-resolve` flag (equivalent to setting `resolve=false` in the `OptArgs`).
-3. Optionally the first input tree can be ladderized, and the polytomies of two trees can be sorted w.r.t to the MCCs, allowing for clearer visualization (e.g. if the tree pair should be later visualized in a dendrogram).
+4. Ladderize the first input tree, and sort the polytomies of two trees w.r.t to the MCCs, allowing for clearer [Visualization](@ref visualization) (e.g. dendrograms).

+!!! info "pre-resolve and resolve"
+    Note that`resolve=true` will also resolve trees with each other prior to inference, and thus `pre_resolve` is not needed for 2 trees if `resolve=true`, but we distinguish between the two options for consistency with $>2$ trees).

-4. Compute the ARG from the resolved trees and the MCCs.
+For two trees we can additionally compute the ARG from the resolved trees and the MCCs, note ARG reconstruction will potentially further resolve trees, adding ambiguous splits in a manner that is more parsimonious, using [liberal resolution](@ref resolving).

 ```@repl usage_from_julia
-MCCs = computeMCCs(t_ha, t_na) # compute MCCs
+MCCs = run_treeknit!(t_ha, t_na; OptArgs(;pre_resolve=true, resolve=false, strict=true)) # compute MCCs, resolve trees
-rS = resolve!(t_ha, t_na, MCCs); # resolve.
-Output `rS` contains the resolved splits
-TreeTools.ladderize!(t_ha) #ladderize the first tree
-TreeKnit.sort_polytomies!(tree1, tree2, MCC) #sort the polytomies
 arg, rlm, lm1, lm2 = SRG.arg_from_trees(t_ha, t_na, MCCs); # compute the ARG and mappings from tree to ARG internal nodes.
 ```